 What Causes Concussions that Lead to Headaches?

 The range of events that may lead to concussions are many and varied.
-For example, many concussions are sports-related.
+For example, many concussions due to sports accidents.
 But did you know that high school girls who play soccer are more likely to experience concussions than high school boys who play American football?
-Researchers blame the lack of head protection for soccer players and how frequently heading the ball is practiced.
+Researchers blame the lack of head protection for soccer players and the frequent heading of the ball.

 Besides sports, other causes of concussion may include: